75lb/renamer/README.md

 -i, --insensitive Enable case-insensitive finds.
 -d, --dry-run     Used for test runs.
 Set this to do everything but rename the file.
 -v, --verbose     Use to print additional information.
--l, --list        List the available presets.
--p, --preset      Use the specified preset.
--n, --name        Save the command as a preset with the specified name.
 -h, --help        Print usage instructions.
 ```